slackero/phpwcms/template/template_lang/README.md

-cmsGo! template_lang
+cmsGO! template_lang
 ====================

-cmsGo! supports special replacement tag which can be used for easy internationalization.
+cmsGO! supports special replacement tag which can be used for easy internationalization.

 Every `@@Replacer@@` will be rendered based on current active